gregthehacker/siriproxy-findmyiphone/README.md

 ## Credits

-Most of Find My iPhone Ruby implementation is credited to <a href="https://github.com/hpop/rosumi" target="_blank">hpop's rosumi</a>.
+Most of the Find My iPhone implementation is credited to <a href="https://github.com/hpop/rosumi" target="_blank">hpop's rosumi</a>.